anshuman-rai-27/zero-waste/README.md

 ### ML Model Usage (Current & Planned)

+**Repository For ML model used in project for packaging strength**: https://github.com/anshuman-rai-27/Packaging-Strength-ML

 #### Current Implementation
 - The current demo uses a rule-based 3D bin-packing algorithm (greedy, layer-by-layer) to arrange boxes in the truck bed.
 No ML model is used for packing in this version; all stats are computed from the arrangement.